1996/97 - 1997

 Isn't it remarkable that memory lives precariously on what the eyes have seen and the ear has heard?
 The reason I mention this is because I recall that amiable man the late Harry McCann, of Edward Street, - may heaven be his bed - used to take great delight in reciting a verse or two about "My Native Place Ardmore."

-Elementary in its make-up the poem is never-the-less, plenteous and prickly in it's homage to that lovely place Ardmore.
-As the poem is fairly long I propose only to publish two verses.
-The first is very flowery and is as follows:
+Elementary in its make-up the poem is never-the-less, plentiful and prickly in it's homage to that lovely place Ardmore.
+As the poem is fairly long I propose only to include two verses.
+The first is very flowery:

 T'was in the summer season